 Welcome to Waco!
 Now that you’re coming to school here, it’s time to find a place to call home.
 Most visitors to Baylor perceive Waco to be the area right around campus.
 In fact, the vast majority of the city sits to the west of I-35, with only the campus and a sliver more housing to the east of I-35.

-While you'll find scores of housing around campus, many law students prefer to avoid the undergraduate scene during their time here.
-If you think a frat party will interrupt your torts studying, you're right.
+While you’ll find scores of housing around campus, many law students prefer to avoid the undergraduate scene during their time here and opt for a quieter complex away from campus.
 We encourage you to think carefully about what you need in a home and prioritze your needs before you begin the search.
 Cost, proximity to the law school, neighborhood, safety.

 Baylor University Housing Guide